yuliepie/fastapi-docker-traefik/NOTES.md

 ## production docker file
 - The prod docker file uvicorn-gunicorn uses gunicorn to manage uvicorn processes
 - utilizes a `prestart.sh` script which can be used to wait for db to start

+## Traefik architecture
+-  Traefik is a reverse proxy service deployed in a container
+-  Redirects web requests to appropriate services
+### Flow
+1. Client --> VM:8008
+   1. Goes to Traefik:80 - web request processor
+   2. Routes to appropriate service according to rules
+   3. Here, requests for domain `fastapi.localhost` will be routed to fastapi API service
+2. Client --> VM:8081
+   1. Goes to Traefik:8080 - dashboard